Azure/azure-sdk-for-net/sdk/maps/Azure.ResourceManager.Maps/README.md

-# Azure Maps Management client library for .NET
+# Microsoft Azure Maps Management client library for .NET

-Azure Maps is a suite of geospatial services that help organizations easily incorporate location-based data into web and mobile solutions.
+Microsoft Azure Maps is a suite of geospatial services that help organizations easily incorporate location-based data into web and mobile solutions.
 Use location and map data to generate insights, inform data-driven decisions, enhance security, and improve customer experiences.

 This library supports managing Microsoft Azure Maps resources.